albower/Applied_Mechanics_of_Solids/README.md

 ## Problem sets
 Example problems (without solutions) in pdf format.
 Solutions to the problems will be published in A.F.
 Bower 'Solved Problems in Mechanics of Solids' CRC press, Baton Rouge, 2026

+## Solution Codes
+Solutions to the finite element simulation and coding problems from the text 'Solved Problems in Mechanics of Solids,' A.F.
+Bower, CRC press, Baton Rouge, (2026)

 ## Example Finite Element Analysis codes
 Example MATLAB codes from the text "Applied Mechanics of Solids" 2nd edition, Allan Bower